Child Seat Belt Laws

 The choking and injury hazards caused by improper use of seat belts and safety seats are incredibly high.
 It is crucial to use the right restraint for your child’s height, weight, and age.
 If you were to get into an accident, the force from the momentum could easily cause your child to be crushed against the seat belt if it fits improperly, or the seat belt may not even work at all if the child is too small for it.

 Similarly, seat belts are the first and last line of defense for kids and teens old enough to wear them.
-Without a seat belt, there is nothing preventing a child from flying against the dashboard, or worse, through a window and outside the car.
-Kids and adults alike should wear a seat belt at all times when the vehicle is in motion, or face severe penalties if caught without one.
+Without a seat belt, there is nothing preventing a child from flying against the dashboard or, worse, through a window and outside the car.
+Kids and adults alike should wear a seat belt at all times when the vehicle is in motion or face severe penalties if caught without one.